Discovering Graph Generating Dependencies for Property Graph Profiling: GGD Discovery - Problem Definition

 Besides the support $\tau$ and confidence $\epsilon$ values, we also introduce the parameter $k$ and the parameter $\theta$, in which $k$ refers to the maximum number of edges each graph pattern (source or target) in a GGD can have and, $\theta$ is a similarity threshold which defines how similar a GGD can be from another GGD from the discovered set $\Sigma_G$.
-Such parameters are introduced to reduce a drawback seen in many dependency discovery algorithms and frequent subgraph mining solution.
-The referred drawback is the big number of discovered dependencies that are very similar and do not aggregate information to the result.
-Thus, initially, we want to give an overview of the graph dataset to the user, in case the user is interested in more complex graph patterns, after seeing the initial result, the user can build up his knowledge about the entities he is most interested about.
-Therefore, the parameter $k$ introduces this maximum number of edges to give an initial overview of the frequent graph of the whole graph and the similarity threshold $\theta$ indicates the similarity between GGDs.
+Such parameters are introduced because GGDMiner aims to give the user an initial overview of the property graph, and very complex and similar graph patterns might be hard to understand at first glance.

 An important step in discovery algorithms is candidate generation.
-As already discussed in previous works in the literature~\cite{Liu2012,2018Abedjan}, the number of candidate dependencies to be considered can be exponential to the number of attributes of the data.
-Compared to other graph dependencies, discovering GGDs has the additional challenge of discovering relations between the graph patterns and the differential constraints on its attributes, increasing even more the number of candidates.
+As discussed in previous works~\cite{Liu2012,2018Abedjan}, the number of candidate dependencies to be considered can be exponential to the number of attributes of the data.
 By definition, each differential constraint on a GGD can be according to a user-defined distance measure.
 To reduce the scope of the candidate generation, we fix a distance measure for each attribute domain.
-In this paper, we use the edit distance for string values and for numerical values we use the absolute difference.
-We define also a set $T$ of decision boundaries.
-Given this problem definition, next, we present the GGDMiner framework for automatic discovery of GGDs.
+We use the edit distance for string values and the absolute difference for numerical values.